When creating a feature class, you must specify several feature class properties that define its structure.

 Resolution and domain extent properties can be set on the Environments tab of the Create Feature Class tool.

-In file and enterprise geodatabases, you can specify configuration keywords when you create a table or feature class to fine-tune how data is stored.
+You can specify configuration keywords when you create a table or feature class to fine-tune how data is stored.
 The configuration parameters are grouped together into one or more configuration keywords, one of which is the default configuration keyword, which specifies the default storage parameters.

-When you create a feature class in a file or enterprise geodatabase, you can tell the database which configuration keyword to use.
 In most cases, the DEFAULT keyword should be used.
 In some cases, though, you might want to specify alternative configuration keywords when you create particular datasets or types of data to maximize their performance or fine-tune some aspect of how they are stored in the database.

 Here are some examples of configuration keywords and their uses: